reallygoodsoftware/h1rails/readme.md

 ### Toasts

-- Toasts are based on [this CSS snack](https://hypergist.io/tony/louder-torso) which is part of rgs.css
-- The html responsible for toasts lives in `/views/shared/_partial_containers.html.erb` and `/views/shared/_toast.html.erb`.
-- To send a toast from the backend to the frontend we use Rails` Flash message functionality.
+To send a toast from the backend to the frontend we use Rails` Flash message functionality.

 **Trigger a toast on the currently loaded page from a controller**